Overview of Pregnancy Symptoms vs PMS Symptoms

 Getting plenty of sleep and exercise can lighten some of the PMS mood swings.
 However, like pregnancy, any feeling of sadness, hopelessness, being overwhelmed and having a lack of energy for two or more weeks is a sign of depression.
 So be sure to talk it out with your healthcare provider.

-Symptom #5: Food Cravings and Aversions
+Symptom #5: Food Cravings/Aversions

-When pregnant, you may have high cravings for certain and become completely uninterested in other foods.
+One of the common symptoms of pregnancy is that you may have high cravings for certain and become completely uninterested in other foods.
 In fact, you may even stay away from certain tastes and smells, especially the ones you usually like.
 These effects can last throughout your pregnancy.